- About Hunger

 - Get Involved

-Member, Board of Direcors of the North American College in Rome, the National Advisory Board for the Center for Study of Church Management at Villanova Univeristy, the National Catholic Rural Lift Conference, the Board of Recents of Conception Seminary.
-Has served on the U.S. Conference of Catholic Bishops committees on education, evangelization, pastoral practices, women in society and in the church, world mission, and international justice and peace.
-Catholic.
+Bishop Richard Pates is the Bishop of Des Moines.
+He serves on the United States Conference of Catholic Bishops committee on international justice and peace and the subcommittee on Hispanic Affairs.
+Pates is chair of the Iowa Catholic Conference Board, member of the National Advisory Board for the Center for Study of Church Management at Villanova University, member of the National Catholic Rural Life Conference, and serves on the Board of Regents of Conception Seminary.
+Pates has previously served on the U.S. Conference of Catholic Bishops committees on education, evangelization, pastoral practices, women in society and in the church, world mission, and international justice and peace.
+He is Catholic.

 Thank you for inviting me to preach here at Duke University Chapel.
 And I especially want to thank the Bread for the World members who have come this morning.